Apply to Halmstad University

 Understanding your results

 The following terms may appear next to the courses and programmes you applied to in your Notification of Selection Results:

 - Admitted means that you are offered a place in the course or programme.

 - Reserve or Res – means that you are not admitted.
 You have been placed on a waiting list for a place in the programme or course.
 If the students who have been admitted to the programme turn down the offer, we can admit some of the reserve students.
 Most of these positions only become available at the very beginning of the semester.

 - Deleted – means that you did not meet the entry requirements.
 The reason for not meeting the entry requirements could include missing documents, verification difficulties or insufficient knowledge of English.
 The term 'Deleted' may also mean that you have been offered a place in a course or study programme you gave higher priority to in your application.

 - Late applications will be marked 'Not processed'.

 Students with citizenship in countries outside the EU/EEA and Switzerland are required to pay tuition fees.
 Please consult University Admissions to find out more about tuition fees, and whether or not you are required to pay them.

 The tuition fee for a specific programme or course can be found under the programme or course information.
 The fees vary depending on the study field and level.

-Full-time study is 30 credits per semester.
 The tuition fee is paid per semester and before each semester starts.
 Students are required to pay for each course in which they are registered.
 If you intend to study more than 30 credits you will be required to pay additional tuition.
 If you fail a course or a programme you are registered on, you will not be reimbursed or able to use the fee for another course/programme.